-If the compressor in your outdoor unit goes out, but the indoor unit doesn’t have any problems, you may wonder whether you can save money by only replacing the outdoor portion of your HVAC system.
+What do you do if the compressor in your outdoor unit goes out, but the indoor unit doesn’t have any problems?
+You may wonder whether you can save money by only replacing the outdoor portion of your HVAC system.
 Technically, in some situations it is possible to replace one without replacing the other.
 However, even when it is possible, it’s generally not a good idea.

 Ultimately, while replacing only the outdoor unit may seem like an easy way to save money, in the long run replacing both units will ensure the highest level of efficiency and dependability, both saving you money and increasing your peace of mind.